 Important Considerations for Unemployment Beneficiaries

-Unemployment benefits do not affect Social Security retirement benefits.
-If unemployed workers begin to collect pensions based on work for a government agency, those payments could affect Social Security under the Government Pension Offset and Windfall Elimination Provision.
-When individuals find new jobs and start working again, their earnings may affect their Social Security retirement benefits, if earnings exceed a specific threshold.
-The earnings limitation affects Social Security benefits received prior to full retirement age — as of February 2011, age 66 for retirees born from 1943 through 1954.
-Unemployment does affect Supplemental Security Income, a program also administered by the Social Security agency.
-SSI is not Social Security — it is a program based on need for persons age 65 and over, or blind or disabled.
+Unemployment benefits do not affect Social Security retirement benefits, but when you find a new job and start working again, your earnings may affect your Social Security retirement benefits if your earnings exceed a specific threshold.
+That limitation affects Social Security benefits received prior to full your full retirement age, 66 if you were born between 1943 and 1954, and rising by stages to 67 if you were born after 1960.
+Unemployment does affect Supplemental Security Income, an unrelated program also administered by the Social Security agency for persons age 65 and over, or blind or disabled.
 Other income — including unemployment — offsets SSI benefits.

 Tax Liability Considerations

-Concurrent receipt of unemployment and Social Security benefits may affect federal tax liability.
-Unemployment is taxable income for federal tax purposes.
-Social Security is only taxable if the recipient's income from certain sources exceeds a threshold that varies according to his filing status.
-IRS adds up half of all Social Security benefits received in a year, tax exempt income such as tax-exempt interest and any other taxable income — including unemployment benefits.
-For the 2009 tax year, the threshold for this combined income is $32,000 for a married couple, or $25,000 for taxpayers whose filing status is either head of household, single or married filing separately.
+Collecting both unemployment and Social Security benefits might affect your federal taxes.
+Unemployment is taxable income for federal tax purposes, while Social Security is only taxable if your income from certain sources exceeds a specified threshold.
+The IRS adds up half of all the Social Security benefits you've received in a year, tax exempt income such as tax-exempt interest, and any other taxable income including unemployment benefits.
+For the 2017 tax year, the threshold for this combined income is $32,000 for a married couple filing jointly, or $25,000 if you're filing as head of household, single or if you're widowed or legally separated.
 The threshold is zero dollars for married couples who do not qualify as individuals but are filing separately.
-The receipt of unemployment benefits may push a taxpayer over the threshold, making Social Security benefits taxable that previously were not taxed.
+Collecting unemployment benefits might raise you above that level, making your Social Security benefits taxable even if they previously weren't.